Luxshan2000/Local-File-MCP-Server/README.md

 - "Create these 5 files with their content in one operation"
 - "Find all .js files containing 'console.log' in the project"
 - "Delete all temporary .tmp files in the workspace"
+- "Compare config.json with config_backup.json"
+- "Show me the diff between old_version.py and new_version.py"

 ## Security